IBM/lagraph/docs/graphs-overview.md

 using algebraic techniques to address graph problems is the semiring.
 Why is it more appropriate structure?
-Well, by dropping the inverse requirements, as we did in the above example, we can define addition and multiplication in such away as to facilitate the implementation of a particular graph algorithm.
+Well, by dropping the inverse requirements, as we did in the above example, we can define addition and multiplication in such a way as to facilitate the implementation of a particular graph algorithm.

 So what precisely is a semiring?